zikunz/tp/docs/UserGuide.md

 #### 2.2.2.
 Add an item: `items add`

-When you are sometimes overwhelmed by handling a large variety of items, the `items add` feature allows you to record the details of those items one by one into the easyLog app.
+When you are sometimes overwhelmed by handling a large variety of items, the `items add` feature allows you to record the details of those items one by one into the easyLog application.

 Steps to add an item in easyLog:

 1. Input `items add <item_name>` command.
-2. You will be prompted to key in the item price and the item stock.
+2. You will be prompted to key in the item (unit) price and the item stock.
 3. Input in this format `<item_price> <space> <item_stock>` for the price and stock to be added to the items details.
 4. Press enter.
 5. You can see the confirmation message when the item is recorded successfully.

 Note:
-> 📄 item names cannot be empty or consist of only white spaces. <br>
+> 📄 Item names cannot be empty or consist of only white spaces. <br>
-> 📄 item names cannot exceed 30 characters including spaces. <br>
+> 📄 Item names cannot exceed 30 characters, including spaces. <br>
-> 📄 item price must be a number ranging from 0 (free item) to 1,000,000,000 (inclusive). <br>
+> 📄 Item price must be a number ranging from 0 (free item) to 1,000,000,000 (inclusive). <br>
-> 📄 item stock has to be a positive integer ranging from 1 to 1,000,000,000 (inclusive). <br>
+> 📄 Item stock has to be a positive integer ranging from 1 to 1,000,000,000 (inclusive). <br>
 > 📄 If an item name is already found in the item list, adding new items with the same name will
 > still be successfully but take note that they will be tracked differently. <br>
 > 📄 When in doubt, do follow the prompts shown on the command terminal. <br>